MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/calls-using-devices-without-AR.md

     > [!NOTE]
     > Annotations added on a still snapshot will *not* appear in the technician's environment after they have been saved or discarded.

 13. Both the technician and remote collaborator can send and receive messages and files from their local device in the text chat.
-[Learn more about the file sharing](./file-sharing.md).
+[Learn more about file sharing](./file-sharing.md).

     ![Screenshot showing the text chat in Dynamics 365 Remote Assist mobile.](./media/06.21-chat-doc.png)